hi-maruyaki/furima-31804/README.md

 |item       |reference|foreign_key: true       |

 ### Association
-  belongs_to product
+  belongs_to :product
-  has_one address
+  has_one :address
-  belongs_to user
+  belongs_to :user